DennisHeimbigner/netcdf-c/docs/internal.md

    "aws delete-objects" command.
 This file is called "s3cleanup_\<pid\>.json".
 5. Use the "aws delete-objects" command to delete the keys.

+Note that there is a resource limitation here.
+The delete-objects command will accept only 1000 or less keys.
+It is currently unlikely that this is an issue for s3cleanup.
+But beware that if you accumulate a lot of uids because of "make check" failures, you may encounter this issue.
+In this case, you will need to use s3gc.sh to remove extra keys.

 The pid is a small random number to avoid local interference.
 It is important to note that this script assumes that the AWS command line package is installed.